Luca Netz

-Career
+Club career

 Netz was born in Berlin, Germany.
 He made his professional debut for Hertha BSC in the Bundesliga on 2 January 2021, coming on as a substitute in the 86th minute for Marvin Plattenhardt against Schalke 04.
 The home match finished as a 3–0 win for Hertha.
 On 13 February 2021, Netz scored his first Bundesliga goal in the 82nd minute against VfB Stuttgart.
 His goal equalized the game, and the match ended in a 1-1 draw.

+International career

+Netz played two matches for the Germany national under-15 football team in May 2018.
+From September 2018 to February 2020, he was part of the Germany national under-17 football team, with whom he participated in the 2019 UEFA European Under-17 Championship in Ireland.
+Netz was nominated for the Germany national under-21 football team squad for the 2023 UEFA European Under-21 Championship in Romania and Georgia.